stoeps13/connections-doc/source/admin/install/t_install_console-mode.md

         1. Type 2 to select the **Medium deployment** topology.
         2. Select the default value or enter a **Cluster name** for each application or for groups of applications.
 For example, use Cluster1 for Activities, Communities, and Forums.

+            !!! note
-            **Note:** IBM Installation Manager creates servers and clusters when required.
+    IBM Installation Manager creates servers and clusters when required.

         3. Select a **Node** for each cluster.
 Accept the predefined node or select a different node.

+            !!! note
-            **Note:** These nodes host application server instances that serve HCL Connections applications.
+    These nodes host application server instances that serve HCL Connections applications.
 You can assign multiple nodes to a cluster, where each node is a server member of that cluster.

         4. Enter a **Server member** name for the selected node.
 Choose the default or enter a custom name.

+            !!! note
-            **Note:** If you enter a custom server member name, the name must be unique across all nodes in your deployment.
+    If you enter a custom server member name, the name must be unique across all nodes in your deployment.

         5. The topology that you specified is displayed.
 To re-specify any details, type the number that corresponds to the application; for example, type 1 for Activities.
         6. Type N to proceed.